reuk/wayverb/docs/work_log/work_log.md

 TODO
 ----

+* MOST CRITICAL: prove that supplying different coefficients to boundaries has the *correct* effect on the resulting impulse responses

+* test surface -> coeffs code
+    * appropriate failure states etc.

+* make boundary classification code parallel

 * CRITICAL: check mic modelling write-up now that the mesh update equations have been fixed, boundaries added

-* CRITICAL: check how boundary filter coefficients are calculated
+* CRITICAL: check how boundary filter coefficients should be calculated

 * boundary modelling
-    * get in touch with an authority with specific questions

     * try to predict the frequency response of each boundary

     * is there a way of mapping between the raytracer and this boundary model?

+    * get in touch with an authority with specific questions

     * can I have a fast-mode tetrahedral mesh and a slow-mode, more accurate, rectangular mesh?

-    * how do the boundary equations break down?

 * think about comparing the two models

 * extract boundary frequency curve from input files somehow
+    * that is, material, model files etc.

+* nicer json parsing

 digital impedance filters
 =========================